WojciechMatuszewski/programming-notes/misc.md

 ```

 **BOOM!**.
 Thats all.
 Granted now methods exposed by `expensiveWorkerized` are _async_ but that should not be a problem.

-## Modern Event Listeners

-You can actually pass either a `boolean` value or an config `object` as a 3rd argument to `addEventListener`.

-### `Boolean` value

-The boolean value (by default `false`) has to do with `capturing` phase of a event life cycle.
-Specifying it as `true` will fire the event listener within a capture phase. **Capture phase is the phase there events bubble to target element**.
-This article explains it: https://javascript.info/bubbling-and-capturing

-### The config `object`

-Now, this is quite useful.
-You can specify 3 properties:

-- capture
-- once
-- passive

-`once` means that the **event listener will automatically remove itself after the first time it fires**.
-This is soo useful, you do not have to keep the reference anymore.

-`passive` is for performance gains.
-Granted these are probably insignificant, but, nevertheless you can specify those.
-With `passive` you tell the browser that you will not use `event.preventDefault`, in return you get those aforementioned performance optimizations.

 ## HTML Stuff